passbolt/passbolt_help/_faq/start/004-import-passwords.md

 <video controls=""><source src="https://raw.githubusercontent.com/passbolt/passbolt_styleguide/master/src/video/lu_import_passwords_864.mp4" type="video/mp4"></video>

 ### Steps
-1. Make sure you have an edition of passbolt that supports import (at the time of writing this, it is only shipped with Passbolt Pro)
-2. Click on the "import" button at the top left, next to the "create" button.
+1. Click on the "import" button at the top left, next to the "create" button.
-3. Select a file (supported files are kdbx or csv.
+2. Select a file (supported files are kdbx or csv.
 More details below.)
-4. Click on "continue import"
+3. Click on "continue import"
-5. For kdbx files, you might need to enter a password.
+4. For kdbx files, you might need to enter a password.
 Enter it and click "Ok".
-6. The import will start.
+5. The import will start.
 You will see a progress bar.
-7. At the end of the import, you will see a report.
+6. At the end of the import, you will see a report.
 After closing this window, you will see the passwords imported in your workspace.

 ### Supported file formats
 Passbolt import system supports the following file formats: